IridioCapital/Mida/README.md

 ## Introduction
 Mida is an open-source and cross-platform trading engine developed by Reiryoku Technologies and its contributors.
-Designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.<br>
+Designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic and quantitative trading systems, indicators, market analysis tools or just trading applications depending on use cases.<br>

 **Would you like to honor our efforts?
 If so, you can leave a star on GitHub ⭐.
 Thank you!**